-Join David Gassner for an in-depth discussion in this video Exploring variables, constants, and types, part of Up and Running with Go.
+Join David Gassner for an in-depth discussion in this video Exploring variables, constants, and types, part of Learning Go.

 - [Instructor] As with all programming languages,…you can store data in memory in Go…using variable and constants.…Go is a statically typed language.…You have to set the type of each variable…during the compilation process,…and you can't change them at runtime.…But with Go syntax you can set types…either explicitly or implicitly.…This is similar in functionality to C#…which also offers both choices.…Here's the syntax for explicit typing.…